cubix92/github-comparison/README.md

 future it should be separated.
 - Adding hypermedia controls to reach third level of Richardson Maturity Model.
 Using HATEOAS extends possibilities of API.
-- Adding support for more repositories.
+- Adding support for more than two repositories.
 - For such reason we should also work on optimization.
 We can, for example, change GET into POST.
 Thanks to that change I can save comparison in database and handle it after processing.